uncannyforest/automily/README.md

 ## Running locally

+If this is your first time running locally, make sure your IP address is added to the Network Access list in the MongoDB console.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev